The Vamos Afuera Familia

 Founder, Executive director

 Karen Ramos was born and raised on the Central Coast in the Santa Maria Valley.
-Daughter of two migrant farmers workers, Karen loved being outdoors and camping with her family when she was younger.
+Daughter of two migrant farm workers, Karen loved being outdoors and camping with her family when she was younger.
 She wanted to provide that same opportunity to youth with whom she so strongly identified with, so she founded Get Out, Stay Out.
 Currently finishing up her studies at Cal Poly, SLO, when she isn’t hitting the books she can be found running up a trail pulling her very stubborn very cute dog along.

 Founding Board of Directors: